muratk5n/thirdwave/en/README.md

 ---

-It was more of the former, but, still good
+It was the former IMO

 ---

-Mustache is now saying 'Trump was too buddy-buddy with Putin but we sent ATWs to Ukraine behind his back, that's why there was no invasion' 😆
+Mustache is now saying 'Trump was too buddy-buddy with Putin but we sent ATWs to Ukraine behind his back, that's why there was no invasion during his time' 😆

 ---